 Make a new AbsoluteTime object from the given AbsoluteTime object.
+The chronograph association is made with the Chronograph parameter.
+When Chronograph is null the association is made with the default realtime clock.
+This constructor enables one to transfer a time from one chronograph to another.

-The clock association is made with the chronograph parameter.
-When chronograph is null the association is made with the default realtime clock.
+Open issue 9.4.1: Do we really need this constructor? -jjh End of open issue time is the AbsoluteTime object which is the source for the copy.

-time The AbsoluteTime object which is the source for the copy. chronograph The chronograph providing the association for the newly constructed object.
+chronograph the chronograph providing the association for the newly constructed object.